 - Gain confidence in your abilities

-Propel also welcomes other UMKC students as interns for the Propel and Bridge to College programs.
+Propel also welcomes other UMKC students as interns for the Propel program.
 Contact Laura Hurse, Hursele@umkc.edu, or Kate Duffy, Duffymp@umkc.edu

 for more information.